Many parents choose to use a sleeping bag or sleep suit to help babies sleep soundly.

-Features to consider when buying a baby sleeping bag
+Features to look for when buying baby sleep suits

-Safety – According to Red Nose Australia, the safest sleeping bag is one that’s the right size, has either armholes or sleeves and the neck is not so wide that bub can wriggle down into the bag.
-Hoods are considered dangerous and should be avoided.
-Zipper guards are a bonus and avoid sleeping bags with long strings or cords attached.
+Safety – Red Nose Australia states that the safest sleeping bag is one that has no hood or lose cords, either armholes or sleeves, and a neck hole is not to wide that bub can wriggle down into the bag.

-Room to move – A newborn sleep suit should be a good fit for baby while still allowing plenty of room for hip and leg movement.
+Room to move – A newborn sleep suit should fit well at the top while still allowing plenty of room for healthy hip development and leg movement.

-Button-up armholes – This adds to the longevity of the garment and means that in the early days, bub can wear it as a newborn sleeping bag with arms tucked in, and later as a sleeveless sleep suit.
-Adjustable armholes are also handy if you’re transitioning from a swaddle to a sleeping bag.
+Longevity – Having button up armholes means bub can wear it as a newborn sleeping bag with arms tucked in, and later as a sleeveless sleep suit.
+Adjustable armholes are also handy when it’s time to transition from a swaddle to a sleeping bag.

-To help you find a baby sleep suit that’s right for your newborn wriggly worm, we’ve compiled this handy list of fab brands available in Australia (including exclusive offers!) to get you started in your search.
+To help you find sleep suits that are right for your newborn or toddler, we’ve compiled this handy list of fab brands (including exclusive offers!) to get you started in your search.

 Some brands have offered free shipping and exclusive offers for Mum’s Grapevine readers.
 These offers may include exclusions and expiry without notice.
 Please direct all inquiries directly to the linked website.